-The following section elaborates on the pathways and entry points, highlighting potential ways donors can use these entry points.
-The section also presents findings on how donors can more effectively respond to the media crisis in difficult contexts.
-This is followed by a section entitled "Approaches, Coordination, and Strategic Steps" that describes some of the most salient possibilities for action.
+The following section elaborates on the pathways and entry points, highlighting the ways donors are using these entry points.
+The section also presents insights into how donors can more effectively respond to the media crisis in difficult contexts.
+This is followed by a section entitled "From Entry Points to Action" that describes some of the most salient possibilities for action, highlighted both by CIMA's research and by participants of the 2019 meeting in Paris.